States we lend in

 Disclaimers: We are mortgage professionals, but not tax policy experts.
 If you have questions about what is or isn’t deductible in your particular situation, you’ll want to refer them to your CPA or financial advisor.

 At Sammamish Mortgage, we have been helping home buyers and homeowners with their mortgage needs since 1992.
 Our knowledgeable mortgage experts can answer all of your questions and walk you through the mortgage process.
-We currently lends in all of Washington, Oregon, Idaho, California and Colorado and offers a wide variety of mortgage programs and tools with flexible qualification criteria.
-For more information please contact us today.
+We currently lends in all of Washington, Oregon, Idaho, California and Colorado and offers a wide variety of mortgage programs and tools with flexible qualification criteria, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please reach out to us if you are ready to get pre-approved for a mortgage.

 Whether you’re buying a home or ready to refinance, our professionals can help.